California State Route 18: Route description

 The constructed portion of Route 18 begins at State Route 210 and quickly enters the San Bernardino Mountains as a four-lane expressway.
 SR 18 is known as Waterman Avenue in the city of San Bernardino before turning into SR 18.
 The route climbs north at a gentle grade until it turns east, where it begins to offer panoramic views of San Bernardino.
 Hence, this portion of Route 18 is known as the Rim of the World Highway.
-After meeting State Route 138 at Mount Anderson Junction south of Crestline, the expressway reverts to a two-lane mountain road.
+After meeting State Route 138 at Mount Andreson Junction south of Crestline, the expressway reverts to a two-lane mountain road.
 It meets two other highways, State Route 189 just east of Arrowhead Highlands and State Route 173 in Lake Arrowhead, before running over State Route 330 in Running Springs.
 SR 18 continues through several valleys and near ski resorts before reaching a summit.
 At that point, Route 18 again runs along a lengthy mountain ridge, offering more spectacular scenery at an even higher elevation.
 At its west junction with State Route 38 near the west corner of Big Bear Lake, Route 18 jogs across a dam and travels along the south shore of Big Bear Lake.
 After going through the City of Big Bear Lake, it overlaps with SR 38 and moves from the south to the north side of Bear Valley east of both Big Bear Lake and the Big Bear City airport before it descends from the mountains to the desert on the northerly side of the mountains, first heading northeast, briefly north, and then northwest.